 - How to Become an Artist without Social Media?

 Can you be an artist without using a medium?

-An artist is someone who creates art, and all art is created using a medium.
-Whether oil paints, clay, pencils, or digital design software, every artist uses some form of medium to create their art.
+An artist creates art, and all art is created using a medium.
+Whether oil paints, clay, pencils, or digital design software, every artist uses some medium to create art.
 Some people believe that an artist can make art without using traditional mediums.
 For example, a performance artist may use their body as a medium to create art.

 What is the difference between an artist and an artisan?

 An artist is someone who creates art, while an artisan is someone who creates artisanship.
 Artisanship is a type of art designed to be functional or practical.
 For example, a potter may be an artisan because they make pots you can use for cooking.
-On the other hand, artists may create art for art’s sake, without any useful purpose.
+On the other hand, artists may create art for art’s sake without any useful purpose.
 Also check this Artist Vs Artisan.

 What are some examples of art mediums?